-As evident in the Elizabeth Taylor case above, illegitimate children (with no father to look after them) were a particular concern for the parish, being an obvious drain on their resources.
+As evident in the Ann Horn case above, illegitimate children (with no father to look after them) were a particular concern for the parish, being an obvious drain on their resources.
 Under the Old Poor Law, upon the birth of an illegitimate child, the parish authorities would often seek to get fathers of illegitimate children to pay maintenance for the child's upkeep.
 The unmarried mother was often pressurised by parish officials to reveal the baby's father's name.
 A bastardy bond or bastardy order could then be drawn up to compel the father to accept responsibility for and contribute financially towards the maintenance of the child.

-We therefore, upon examination of the cause and circumstances of the Premises, as well upon Oath of the said batter builds as otherwise, do hereby adjudge the said batter builds as otherwise, do hereby adjudge the said batter builds as otherwise, do hereby adjudge the said batter builds as otherwise, do hereby adjudge the said Bastard Child; and thereupon we do order, as well for the better Relief of the said Township of the said bastard Child, that the said as for the Sustentation and Relief of the said Bastard Child, that the said shall and do forthwith, upon notice of this our Order, pay or cause to be paid to the Churchwardens and Overseers of the Poor of the said Township, or to some or one of them, the sum of Pounds Shillings for and towards the Lying-in of the said bastard Child to the time of making this our Order:
+We therefore, upon examination of the cause and circumstances of the Premises, as well upon Oath of the said outher briefle as otherwise, do hereby adjudge the said better briefle as otherwise, do hereby adjudge the said better briefle as otherwise, do hereby adjudge the said Bastard Child; and thereupon we do order, as well for the better Relief of the said Township of the said better better Relief of the said Bastard Child, that the said shall and do forthwith, upon notice of this our Order, pay or cause to be paid to the Churchwardens and Overseers of the Poor of the said Township, or to some or one of them, the sum of Poon Pounds Shillings for and towards the Lying-in of the said Bastard Child to the time of making this our Order: